Oddy

 Conclusion

-Whale tracking is a powerful tool in your prediction market toolkit, but it's not a silver bullet.
+Top trader tracking is a powerful tool in your prediction market toolkit, but it's not a silver bullet.
 Use it to complement your own research and analysis, and always trade responsibly.

 Share this article

-Ready to track the whales?
+Ready to track top traders?

 See what the most profitable traders are betting on right now.